Service invocation overview

 The diagram below is an overview of how Dapr’s service invocation works.

-Service A makes an http/gRPC call targeting Service B. The call goes to the local Dapr sidecar.
+Service A makes an HTTP or gRPC call targeting Service B. The call goes to the local Dapr sidecar.

 Dapr forwards the message to Service B’s Dapr sidecar

 Note: All calls between Dapr sidecars go over gRPC for performance.
 Only calls between services and Dapr sidecars can be either HTTP or gRPC